 The joint ventures are not material to the Company's consolidated financial statements.
 The equity method of accounting is applicable as the Company is not the primary beneficiary but has significant influence over the operation and financial policies of the pet medication joint venture.
-The equity method of accounting is applicable for the Mexico joint venture as the Company does not own more than 50% of voting power, but has significant influence over the operation and financial policies.
+The equity method of accounting is applicable for the Mexico joint venture as the Company does not own more than 50% of voting power, but has significant influence over the operation and financial policies of the investee.

 The Mexico joint venture purchases certain inventory items and store assets from the Company.
 The Company also receives royalties from the Mexico joint venture for the use of its trademarks.
-Revenues generated from these transactions were not material in fiscal 2019 and 2018 and the thirty-nine weeks ended October 31, 2020 and November 2, 2019.
+Revenues generated from these transactions were not material in fiscal 2019 and 2018 and the twenty-six weeks ended August 1, 2020 and August 3, 2019.
 The cumulative unrealized foreign currency adjustment on the translation of the Company's investment in the joint venture and the foreign currency translation impact of the royalty receivable are recorded in accumulated other comprehensive income ("AOCI"), net of tax.